Hahatunchiks/Spellchecker/README.md

    `set word count` - set count of words that program will print

-   `print diagrams / print trigrams` - print words and their N-grams
+   `print digrams / print trigrams` - print words and their N-grams

    `exit` - exit the program